Carpet Fitting Cost

 Get Prices

-How Much to Fit a Carpet?
+How Much to Carpet a Room?

+The cost of fitting a new carpet is typically calculated per square metre.
 On average, carpet installation costs anywhere from £3 up to £40 per square metre.

 What affects the cost of fitting a carpet?